 Long-term trend: [See CAH long-term trend chart]

-A long-term downtrend had started on April 27, 2015 at 91.91 and reached 48.14 on July 19, 2018.
-CAH lost 43.77 points, or 47.62%, in 168 weeks.
+A long-term downtrend had started on April 27, 2015 at 91.91 and reached 42.17 on December 26, 2018.
+CAH lost 49.74 points, or 54.12%, in 191 weeks.
 The chart has formed a Broadening Descending Wedge chart pattern.
-The price is near the trend support (47.78) line.
-The support is usually stronger when technical indicators are oversold.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend support line in a long-term trend.
+The trend support level is at 42.34 and resistance is at 70.89.
+A Broadening Descending Wedge pattern is considered to be a reversal formation.
+It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
+Use the following link to access a Broadening Descending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Descending Wedge pattern in a long-term trend.

 Medium-term trend: [See CAH medium-term trend chart]